jmigual/APATeoria/Real Time Systems/lesson_11.md

 # Lesson 11 - Reservation based scheduling

+Giorgio Buttazzo's book, chapter 9

+## Varying workload

-## What do we do with varying workloads?
+### What can we do with a varying workload?

-### Calculate and use the worst-case execution time
+#### Calculate and use the worst-case execution time

 **Advantages**: